- Author: The Field Eagle Team

 - 5% goes towards excess personal time

 With effective planning and scheduling, wrench-on time can be increased from 35% to 65% per day.
 At this level of efficiency, a technician working an 8-hour day will complete 5.2 hours of actual work.
-With 65% of the engineer’s time being used efficiently, only 35% of their time is wasted.
+With 65% of the engineer’s time is used efficiently, only 35% of their time is wasted.

 Successful Preventative Maintenance planning follows these 6 Principles